shuftipro/Android-SDK/verification-with-rest-api/README.md

 **6. Phone**<br/>

 ## Usage:
-Below are the quick start instructions.
+Here is a quick guide to get you started with Shufti Pro integration.
 Please follow **one** of the following the instructions to integrate Shufti Pro into your project.

 ### Gradle:
 Step 1.
 Add it in your root build.gradle: